 Still covered with the blood of my enemies, still holding my conquering weapon, still hot with the joy of battle, victory, and vengeance, I was surrounded by the Apache braves and made war chief of all the Apaches.
 Then I gave orders for scalping the slain.

 Geronimo Once Single-Handedly Evaded Close Armed Pursuit For Two Days

 After the revenge for Kas-Ki-Yeh, the Apaches resumed their daily lives and attempted to put the massacre behind them.
 Geronimo, however, was still bent on revenge.
 He convinced two other warriors to join him as he went on the war path to Mexico.

 Almost immediately after picking out a small village, Geronimo’s little band came under fire from Mexican rifles.
 His two companions were killed and Geronimo was surrounded by armed soldiers.
 Rather than run and hide, Geronimo fought his way back to Arizona - on foot - while being closely pursued by the soldiers.

 This raid, most likely caused by Geronimo’s incomparable grief, set back the Apache’s plans to get revenge on any Mexican who would dare to get close enough to him.

-Though his first battle was a victory, Geronimo spent several years early in his career getting his ass kicked by the Mexican people.
+Though his first battle was a victory, Geronimo spent several years early in his career losing to the Mexican people.
 His first several raids in Sonora were beaten back soundly, his band of warriors returning empty-handed.

 Geronimo himself spent a lot of his time injured.
 In one attack on a convoy, he rushed into the fray only to slip on some blood and get smashed in the skull with the butt of a Mexican soldier’s rifle.
 In another nearly successful raid, Geronimo’s Apaches were followed by soldiers and Geronimo was shot several times.
 In fact, the opening volley actually saw him shot in the face, after which the soldier got up and fought his way to safety.